Top 9 Studio Headphones Under $100

 However, the adjustable padded headband and overstuffed ear cups make for a snug and comfortable experience, no matter how long you wear them for.

 But it’s the sound that makes this pair of cans so popular.
-As we highlight in the complete CB-1 review [INSERT LINK to Full Review], there is a very flat response for critical listening with an all-round decent sound isolation.
+As we highlight in the complete CB-1 review, there is a very flat response for critical listening with an all-round decent sound isolation.

 KRK is sort of a patron saint of budget producers, and has been so for a while now.
 Their studio monitors are known far and wide.
 With that said, KRK's line of studio headphones brings that same reliable monitoring performance into a more compact format.